zhuolugmail/docker-wordpress-local/README.md

     mkcert --version

-if you do not, you can install with homebrew:
+if you do not, you need to install libnss3-tools. you'll also need to install mkcert, you can install with homebrew:

     brew install mkcert